SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

     * - **DeviceInformation**
-      - Has no predefined :term:`Datapoints`.
-Used to provide device information and add manufacturer proprietary :term:`Datapoints`.
+      - Has no predefined :term:`Data Points`.
+Used to provide device information and add manufacturer proprietary :term:`Data Points`.
       - :ref:`device-information`

     * - **DynamicTariff**